mdlerch/mdlerch.com/content/vim/vim-increment.md

     :::vim
     vnoremap <C-a> :s/\%V-\=\d+/\=submatch(0)+1/g

 To decrement, just subtract 1 instead of adding.
-How's this mapping working for you?
+Have you added this mapping to your vimrc?
+Have you made it better?